 Location #1: Quinta Avenida (5th Avenue) — close to everything you need

-Accommodation closest to 5th Avenue and along the beachfront are likely to come at higher prices, but that doesn’t mean they’re extortionate.
+Accommodations closest to 5th Avenue and along the beachfront are likely to come at higher prices, but that doesn’t mean they’re extortionate.
 You’ll still be able to find some great Airbnbs, smaller hotels and hostels from $15/night if you’re on a budget.

-If there isn’t a time limit to your stay in Playa del Carmen then you may want to look at renting an apartment.
+If there isn’t a time limit to your stay in Playa del Carmen, then you may want to look at renting an apartment.
 Long-term stays will reduce your accommodation costs and Playa has some really cheap rental properties on offer.
 You can find a month-long rental for around $200-400.

 Location #2: Playacar — luxury all-inclusive resorts and retreats